Man admits murdering Colombian woman in extremely violent attack

 Forensic examinations of both Hererra and Brider's flats revealed blood, fingerprints and semen pointing directly to the killer.

-Brider tried to conceal his involvment, showering, washing clothing and disposing of the murder weapon and other items.
+Brider tried to conceal his involvement, showering, washing clothing and disposing of the murder weapon and other items.

-Afterwards he drove to McDonalds.
+Afterwards he drove to McDonald's.

-Later when he spoke to police he acknowleged he knew a woman lived next door but claimed he did not know her or where she was from.
+Later when he spoke to police he acknowledged he knew a woman lived next door but claimed he did not know her or where she was from.

 Brider initially denied the charge but today changed his plea to guilty in the High Court at Christchurch before Justice Jonathan Eaton.